 Parents shall confirm acceptance of the offer of enrollment within five (5) business days after the offer of an enrollment slot, and shall complete the online registration forms within ten (10) business days from acceptance of enrollment.
-For students that are on the waiting list, parents shall confirm acceptance of the offer of enrollment within three (3) business days after the offer of an enrollment slot, and shall complete the online registration process days from acceptance of enrollment.
+For students that are on the waiting list, parents shall confirm acceptance of the offer of enrollment within three (3) business days after the offer of an enrollment slot, and shall complete the online registration forms within five (5) business days from acceptance of enrollment slot, and shall complete the online registration forms within five (5) business days from acceptance of enrollment.
 If the acceptance of offer of enrollment or online registration process is not completed by the parent(s) within the aforementioned timeframes, then the student will be placed on the waiting list and will only be admitted if seats become available.